mk7652/cse15l-lab-reports/labreport5.md

 ## Student's Response:

 I just tried deleting the spaces and it fixed part of my error!
 I also looked through my code and I found out that I was taking in the argument `$0` instead of `$1`.
 Also, I noticed that on line 29 I was missing a `$`.
-Then, after I fixed that I relized that on line 27 it should have said `TESTS_RAN=${RESULT:11:1}` instead of `TESTS_RAN=${RESULT:10:1}` because it was taking the wrong part of the file before I fixed it.
+Then, after I fixed that I relized that on line 27 it should have said `TESTS_RAN=${RESULT:11:1}` instead of `TESTS_RAN=${RESULT:10:1}` because it was taking the wrong part of the file `grader.txt` before I fixed it.
 Turns out the bug in my code was that I had extra spaces between the `=` and the string, I was missing a `$`, I was taking in the wrong command line argument, and I was taking the wrong part from a file I was referncing.
 Here's what my code looks like now and my process of fixing it.
 Thank you so much for your help!

 1. After fixing the spaces:
 ![Image](CSE15L_labreport5_1.3.png)